HMS Claverhouse

 HMS Claverhouse was a shore establishment of the British Royal Navy, based at Granton, Edinburgh.
 It is a listed building, used as a training centre for E Squadron, 205 (Scottish) Field Hospital (Volunteers).

+History

 Early years

 The building was originally part of a planned waterside development by the Duke of Buccleuch in the late 1830s and was completed in 1938.
 The site was important as it fronted onto the new pier.
 The design is attributed to William Burn by John Gifford, Colin McWilliam and David Walker in Edinburgh, although previous descriptions state that it was designed by John Henderson.

 It is a 3-storey building with a basement.
 It is symmetrical and rectangular-plan in the classical tradition.
 The exterior is coursed, tooled sandstone with ashlar dressings; decorative features include band courses above and below piano nobile, V-jointed angle quoins, eaves cornice and architraved windows.
 There is a Doric entrance porch on the west side.
 Cast-iron torchere lamp standards with nautical finials flank the entrance.